 You do this all the time with new clients.
 So, publish these notes.
 Take your time.

 You don't need, at first, to get a full article from your notes any more than once a quarter.
 But as you get better, your audience will want more.
 We can handle that too.

-How to Budget for Client Development
+2. How to Budget for Client Development

 1. How much is a good new client worth?
 You don't have to be dead on precise.
 Is a new client worth more than $15,000, $10,000 or even $100,000?
-Are they worth more than $199.00/month?
-Or is more like $29.00/month?
+Are they worth more than $1,000.00/month?
+Or even $80.00/month?

 2. How much money will you invest to get a new client?
 How much did you spend last year in print advertising, SEO, PPC, or other marketing activities such as conferences and conventions?
 How much of that advertising budget can you put towards client development budget, 2%, 5%, or 7.5%?

 3. How long are you prepared to wait for the client development process to work?
 Can you keep at it for 18 months, 24 months?
 Or can you keep writing and revising your stories for a lifetime?
 How long have you been taking notes?

 3. How to Measure the Interest in Your Legal Stories